 Fully funding the acquisition of Enterprise (CVN 80) and CVN 81 as a two-ship buy will result in more than $4 billion in savings when compared to acquiring the ships on individual contracts.
 Continuing future aircraft carrier procurement on three- to four-year construction intervals will enable the Navy to achieve and maintain the desired fleet of 12 aircraft carriers and provide stability to the industrial base allowing for continued efficiencies and cost reduction.

 Now, more than any time in the past few decades, our nation needs a strong Navy.
 The modern Carrier Strike Group (CSG) provides the widest range of offensive and defensive capabilities in a self-contained, highly survivable and sustainable package.

-Aircraft carriers are built and maintained with parts built by over 2,000 businesses spread out across the United States– helping inject $4.1 billion and thousands of jobs in communities across the country.
+Aircraft carriers are built and maintained with parts built by over 2,000 businesses spread out across the United States– helping inject $5.57 billion and over 51,000 jobs in communities across the country.

 As the map below demonstrates, stability in aircraft carrier programs is critical not only to our national security, but also to the shipbuilding industrial base as well.

 Data reflects spending between 2014-2018.
 Last updated March 2019.

 Stay up to date with ACIBC and industry news by signing up to receive our email alerts.